If Probable, Then Acceptable? Understanding Conditional Acceptability Judgments in Large Language Models: Background

 \subsection{Dataset}

 To investigate how LLMs assess the acceptability of conditional statements, we draw on a dataset from ~\citet{skovgaard2016relevance}.
-Their study aims to understand how humans judge conditional acceptability using 144 conditional statements embedded in 12 short, realistic contexts.\footnote{More information about the dataset and demographics can be found in Appendix~\ref{app_human_study}} Each context is tied to a unique everyday scenario, such as going on a date or attending a meeting.
+Their study aims to understand how humans judge conditional acceptability using 144 conditional statements embedded in 12 short, realistic contexts.\footnote{More information about the dataset and demographics can be found in Appendix~\ref{app_human_study}.} Each context is tied to a unique everyday scenario, such as going on a date or attending a meeting.

 To enable systematic analyses, the 12 conditionals that share the same context are organized along two dimensions.
-First, each conditional can be classified into one of three \emph{relation types}, indicating the semantic connection between antecedent $A$ and consequent $B$: a \textbf{positive} relation ($POS$) means $A$ supports $B$, a \textbf{negative} relation ($NEG$) denotes that $A$ undermines or contradicts $B$, and an \textbf{irrelevant} relation ($IRR$) means $A$ is unrelated to $B$.
-Second, the conditionals vary in terms of \emph{prior probability}: each scenario includes four levels representing combinations of high or low probability for both antecedent $P(A)$ and consequent $P(B)$ (e.g., high-high, high-low, low-high, low-low; see Appendix~\ref{app_dataset} for more details).
+First, each conditional can be classified into one of three \emph{relation types}, indicating the semantic connection between antecedent $A$ and consequent $B$: a \textbf{positive} relation ($POS$) means $A$ supports $B$, a \textbf{negative} relation ($NEG$) denotes that $A$ undermines or contradicts $B$, and an \textbf{irrelevant} relation ($IRR$) means $A$ is unrelated to $B$ (see Figure~\ref{fig_scenario_example_Nicole_all}).
+Second, the conditionals vary in their \emph{prior probability}: each scenario includes four levels based on combinations of high or low probability for both antecedent $P(A)$ and consequent $P(B)$ (e.g., high-high, high-low, low-high, low-low; see Appendix~\ref{app_dataset} for details).
 This yields 12 unique configurations per context (3 relation types $\times$ 4 prior probabilities, as shown in Table~\ref{tab:config_matrix} in the Appendix), resulting in 144 conditionals in total.
 The following example illustrates how relation types can be defined within a given context: